jyj5558/theta/README.md

 All of the Genus-species directories will be created at /scratch/bell/dewoody/theta

 ## Cloning Git repo to your cluster directory
-Locate to your directory that you want to clone git repo and run the code below
+Locate to your $CLUSTER_SCRATCH (e.g., /scratch/bell/blackan/) and run the code below to clone Theta git repo
 ```
 git clone https://github.com/AnnaBrunicheOlsen/theta
 ```